mmoya01/Natural-Language-Processing/README.md

 ## Natural Language Processing
-This repository contains all of the problem sets completed from my NLP class at Tufts
+This repository contains all of the problem sets completed during my NLP class at Tufts

 ---